 Overweight/Overloaded Truck Accidents

-The Berenson Law Offices have over 36 years of experience litigating accidents caused by overweight and overloaded trucks.
-The firm’s founder, Bill Berenson, is a successful Arlington overweight truck accident lawyer.
-He has been a Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization for the past 20 years and understands the toll that an accident can have on you.
+The Berenson Law Offices have 40 years of experience litigating accidents caused by overweight and overloaded trucks.
+The firm’s founder, Bill Berenson, is a successful truck accident lawyer.
+He has been Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization and understands the toll that an accident can have on you.
 That is why he has dedicated his career to fighting for the rights of Texans who have been injured in semi-truck and other vehicle accidents.Semi-Truck Weight and Load Limits

-Semi-truck loads are regulated by various state and federal government agencies.
-One of the regulations placed on semi-trucks is a weight restriction.
-These limits are created because, if a truck is overloaded, the driver will not be able maintain a safe level of control over the vehicle in many situations.
-In addition, overloaded trucks have a greatly increased stopping distance.
+The weight of semi-truck loads are regulated by various Texas and federal government agencies These limits are created because, if a truck is overloaded, the driver cannot maintain a safe level of control over the vehicle in many situations and the truck has a greatly increased stopping distance.

-A truck’s carrying capacity is measured by its Gross Vehicle Weight Rating.
-The GVWR is calculated by taking into account many different aspects of the specific truck, including the truck’s:
+A truck’s carrying capacity is measured by its gross vehicle weight rating.
+The GVWR is calculated by taking into account many different aspects of the specific truck, including its:

 - Braking system